Assets Earned During Your Marriage Are Subject To Property Division Upon Divorce

 The assets that our attorney will help you divide include:

-- Home, vacation property and other real estate
+- Home, vacation property and any other real estate

 - Retirement plans such as 401(k), IRAs, Keoghs and pensions